I’ve been a long-time user of the Optionshouse platform, which led me to write this Optionshouse review.

 - Tons of available accounts: Individual, Joint, Corporate, Traditional IRAs, Roth IRAs, SEP IRAs, UTMA, UGMA, Trusts, Partnerships, Investment Clubs, and Educational IRAs are all available.

 - Good Customer Service: I’ve had good results with their phone support service, and the representative on the other end actually knew enough to be helpful.
 Email and online chat can be tedious, which seems to be the case anywhere these days.
-Overall, they are available to talk if you need help with anything, but some clients have mentioned long wait times.
+Overall, they are available to talk if you need help with anything, but some readers have mentioned long wait times.

 - Free Virtual Trading Account: When you first open an account, you can choose to fund a virtual account.
 Yes, it’s like monopoly money and you can spend it however you want.
-It’s not terribly useful, but I thought it was fun to use before I had any real money to spend!
+It’s not terribly useful, but I thought it was fun to use before I had any real money to spend.

 - Free DRIPs/Dividend Reinvestment: You can automatically reinvest dividends on all stocks and funds for free.
 This is a really nice feature.